49th Mission Support Group

 49th Security Forces Squadron

 The 49th Security Forces Squadron provides law enforcement and security forces for the 49th Fighter Wing.
-The squadron protects the F-16 Viper and MQ-9 Reaper, as well as Air Force Space Command and other associate units' resources.
-The squadron is considered a medium-sized unit with over 255 military, civilian, and contract personnel assigned.
+The squadron protects the F-16 Viper and MQ-9 Reaper, as well as Test Group, Basic Expeditionary Airfield Resources and other mission partner resources.
+The squadron is considered a large-sized unit with over 300 military and civilian personnel assigned.
 The 49 SFS is committed to and focused on defending the force 24-hours a day, 365-days-a-year.

-Security forces personnel manage physical security, resource protection and information security programs involving more than 17,000 military and civilian personnel, a resident population in excess of 5,000 and $7.3 billion in U.S. Air Force resources.
+Security forces personnel manage physical security and resource protection programs involving more than 21,000 military and civilian personnel and $7.3 billion in U.S. Air Force resources.
 They also prepare policy positions on security, protection and law enforcement programs for the base, and provide combat arms training to Holloman personnel.
-Security forces is directly responsible for securing a 59K acre installation which contains ACC's most diverse airfield.
+Security forces is directly responsible for securing a 66K acre installation which contains AETC's most diverse airfield.

 49th Communications Squadron

-Squadron personnel maintain airfield radar and radio systems, navigational aids, meteorological radars and sensors, network infrastructure, small computer systems, and cryptographic equipment including secure telephones, and land mobile radios.
+Squadron personnel maintain airfield radar and radio systems, emergency response systems, navigational aids, meteorological radars and sensors, network infrastructure, small computer systems, and cryptographic equipment including secure telephones, and land mobile radios.

 The squadron also manages and operates the base information transfer center, telephone switchboard and systems, blackberries, radio frequencies, and base communications security program.

-Some unique functions include worldwide maintenance of the Solar Optical Observing Network and maintenance of the specialized command, control communications, computer and intelligence equipment supporting F-22A operations.
+Some unique functions include worldwide maintenance of the Solar Optical Observing Network and maintenance of the specialized command, control communications, computer and intelligence equipment supporting F-16 and MQ-9 pilot training.

 49th Contracting Squadron